Smoky Jalapeño Cheddar Potato Soup

 - 6 slices bacon (the smokier the better)

-- 2 cups mirepoix (celery, carrots, and onions, all minced)
+- 2 cups mirepoix (mixture of celery, carrots, and onions, all minced)

 - 3 cloves garlic, minced